s29papi/Intro-To-Ipfs-Go/ReadMe.md

-# Basic IPFS operations using GO
+# Basic IPFS operations In GO, using github.com/ipfs/go-ipfs-api
          * Add
          * Retreive
          * View
          * Pin
-         * Remove
+         * Remove / Unpin
+         * To-Do.
+Repo Garbage collect

-### N.B All files used with the commands above are stored in the files folder.
+### N.B All files used with the operations above are stored in the files folder.